gucci-ninja/Soft-Eng-Lecture-Notes/4A/4E03/README.md

 ## Day 15 - Oct 7, 2019

+### Putting Together a Good Simulation
 1. computation of confidence intervals - appropriate way to present output/results
 2. transient removal - remove bias from results
     - let the system run for a peroid of time (10%) and then start collecting data
 3. independent replicas
     - outer loop tracking the number of replications at the top
     - at the end, for each replication, get throughput and avg response time
-        - eg if we un it 30 times we woul get a vector of size 30
+        - eg if we un it 30 times we would get a vector of size 30

 ### Simulation Packages
 - would be nice if this was automated - one of these packages is CSIM